wez/wezterm/docs/config/files.md

 to try other candidate file locations.
 In all current versions of wezterm, an error will be shown and the default configuration will be used instead.

-Note that on Windows, to support uses that carry their wezterm application and configuration around on a thumb drive, wezterm will look for the config file in the same location as wezterm.exe.
+Note that on Windows, to support users that carry their wezterm application and configuration around on a thumb drive, wezterm will look for the config file in the same location as wezterm.exe.
 That is shown in the chart above as thumb drive mode.